Best Ultralight Backpacking Stoves 2026

 Ease of Use

-When using poor quality alcohol fuel there have been many occasions that I have needed to prime the alcohol stove too.
+When using poor-quality alcohol fuel there have been many occasions when I have needed to prime the alcohol stove too.
 This involves pre-heating the stove and alcohol before it can burn.

 Push Button Ignitor: Piezo Ignitor